angband/angband/docs/hacking/compiling.rst

 by default the compilation process uses the X11 front end unless one or more of the other graphical front ends are selected.
 The graphical front ends are: GCU, SDL, SDL2 and X11.
-All of the following generate a self-contained directory, build, that you can move elsewhere or rename.
-To run the result, change directories to build (or whatever you renamed it to) and run ./Angband .
+All of the following generate a self-contained directory, build/game, that you can move elsewhere or rename.
+To run the result, change directories to build/game or whatever you renamed it to) and run ./angband .

 To build Angband with the X11 front end::